 AI agents in practice: part 1

-This article is the first part of AI Agents in Practice, a series of articles covering everything you need to know about AI agents.
+This article is the first part of AI Agents in Practice, a series covering everything you need to know about AI agents.
 In this part, we explain what AI agents are and how they technically work.
 In part 2 we answer the practical question: what should you use them for, and what not?

 The difference with ChatGPT?
 With ChatGPT, you give a command each time and get text back.
 You’re actually the agent: you do what ChatGPT says.
-With an AI agent, that’s reversed.
-The AI does what you say.
+With an AI agent, that’s reversed, the AI does what you say.

 That might sound subtle, but the difference is fundamental.
-A chatbot gives you a recipe.
-An agent makes the food.
+A chatbot gives you a recipe; an agent makes the food.

 Chatbot

-AI Agent
+AI agent

 Executes actions itself based on a goal.
-'I've emailed John, created the ticket, and updated the status in the CRM.'
+'I've emailed John, created the ticket and updated the status in the CRM.'

 What makes an AI agent an agent?
 In the literature, four core characteristics are mentioned: